Wiki · Concept · Last reviewed June 15, 2026

 Definition

 An AI scientist is not simply an AI tool used by a scientist.
-It is an agentic research system that performs parts of the scientific workflow: reading literature, proposing hypotheses, searching for novelty, writing or editing code, selecting experiments, executing experiments through software or lab automation, analyzing results, producing figures, drafting papers, and sometimes simulating peer review.
+It is an agentic research system that performs multiple linked parts of the scientific workflow: reading literature, proposing hypotheses, searching for novelty, writing or editing code, selecting experiments, executing experiments through software or lab automation, analyzing results, producing figures, drafting papers, and sometimes simulating peer review.

 The term covers several levels of autonomy.
 Some systems act as collaborators that suggest hypotheses to human researchers.
 Others automate a bounded research cycle inside machine learning, chemistry, biology, materials science, or software-driven scientific work.
 The strongest claims concern closed-loop systems that can propose a question, run work, learn from results, and produce a research artifact with limited human steering.